 You start off with real-world practices during the first semester of the Bachelor's Degree Program in Human Medicine all the way to the Practical Clinical Year at the end of your Master's Degree Program in Human Medicine.

-Your Bachelor's degree allows you to seamlessly enroll in the Master's degree program in Human Medicine.
-You will be awarded the title of Dr.(in) univ. med.
+Your Bachelor's degree allows you to seamlessly enroll in the Master's degree program in Human Medicine and aftewards, the title of Dr.(in) univ. med. will be conferred.

 Linz or Graz for the first four semesters of the Bachelor's, if necessary